In Brief

 Data: Global Economies

-GDP figures released in the fourth quarter were for Q3 2021 and continue to be volatile given different patterns of COVID disruption and government support.
-They generally show reasonable growth though.
-Inflation increased during the fourth quarter almost universally whilst unemployment generally fell as restrictions were lifted and economies continued recovering.
+GDP figures released in the fourth quarter were for Q3 2021 and continue to be volatile, given different patterns of COVID disruption and government support.
+They generally show reasonable growth, though.
+Inflation increased almost universally during the fourth quarter, while unemployment generally fell as restrictions were lifted and economies continued recovering.

 Data: Asset Classes

-It was a strong quarter and year for western developed market equities, but Japanese equities in pound terms were subdued and emerging markets fell.
-Commodities paused for the quarter but had an extremely strong year overall fuelled mostly by gains in the energy complex and, in particular, natural gas.
-Global listed property and global listed infrastructure also performed well over the year.
+It was a strong quarter and year for Western developed market equities, but Japanese equities in pound terms were subdued, and emerging markets fell.
+Commodities paused for the quarter but had a solid year overall, mainly fuelled by gains in the energy complex, particularly natural gas.
+Globally listed property and infrastructure also performed well over the year.

-Bonds on the whole struggled both the fourth quarter and year as global interest rates rose.
-Inflation-linked bonds performed well, however, benefitting from increased inflation fears.
+Bonds struggled overall in the fourth quarter and year as global interest rates rose.
+Inflation-linked bonds performed well; however, they benefitted from increased inflation fears.

-Note: The above returns are total returns, including dividends and interest payments.
-Asset classes with the “HDG” label are currency hedged to pounds sterling, which means that foreign currency movements are removed whilst those with the “£” label indicate that we are reporting returns to British holders which includes the effects of the foreign currency moves non-UK listed securities are exposed to.
+Note: The above are total returns, including dividends and interest payments.
+Asset classes with the “HDG” label are currency hedged to pounds sterling, meaning foreign currency movements are removed.
+Those with the “£” label indicate that we are reporting returns to British holders, which includes the effects of the foreign currency moves non-UK listed securities are exposed to.

 Data source: Financial Express